lsampaioweb/terraform-proxmox-vm-qemu/README.md

 # terraform-proxmox-ubuntu-22-04-module
 Repository of a Terraform module to create an Ubuntu 22.04 virtual machine (server or desktop) on Proxmox VE.
-This is supposed to be used as a git submodule for your terraform project.

 Run these commands on the Proxmox node (just once and on any node):
 ```bash